DimitrisPapamargaritis/DimitrisPapamargaritis/README.md

 <h1 align="center">Hi 👋, I'm Dimitris</h1>
-<h3 align="left">I am currently pursuing a degree in Computer Science at the University of Thessaly.
+<h3 align="left">I am currently pursuing a degree in Computer Science at the University of Thessaly in Greece.
 I have a strong interest in collaborative work and actively engage in group projects and research teams to further enhance my skills and contribute to innovative solutions.
 In addition to my academic pursuits, I have worked on projects outside the university, focusing on Arduino programming, web development, and front-end design.</h3>

 - 📫 How to reach me **dimitpapama10@gmail.com**